FamilyMedicineStudyGuide/FamilyMedicineStudyGuide.github.io/_posts/2017-12-14-Free-Update:-Mini-Podcasts.md

-New Section Upload!
+New Section Uploaded Today!

-Introducing Mini-Podcasts, quick and&nbsp;
+Introducing **Mini-Podcasts**!&nbsp; Quick and concise reviews of clinically relevant topics to help you "**learn on the go**" and improve your clinical skills. &nbsp;Enjoy!